KTH/devops-course/contributions/essay/slarse/graph_introduction.md

 Note how the insertions into the association tables have nested SELECT queries to find the correct primary keys of the related tables.
-The full definition of the database, including data insertions, can be found in appendix A. It has been tested to work with MySQL 5.6.
+The full definition of the database, including data insertions, can be found in appendix A. It has been tested to work with PostreSQL 9.6.

 \label{sec:neo4j-def}